MagicFoundation/Alcinoe/README.md

 Json Parser
 -----------

-TALJSONDocumentA is a Delphi parser/writer for JSON/BSON data formats.
+TALJSONDocument is a Delphi parser/writer for JSON/BSON data formats.
 It supports both DOM and SAX parsers.
 (Note that a better name for SAX could be SAJ for Simple API for JSON instead of Simple API for XML, but as the concept of SAX is well-known, I will keep this name.)
-TALJSONDocumentA also supports BSON format and uses a syntax similar to TALXMLDocument/TXMLDocument.
-Additionally, TALJSONDocumentA can export Json/Bson data to TALStringListA.
+TALJSONDocument also supports BSON format and uses a syntax similar to TALXMLDocument/TXMLDocument.
+Additionally, TALJSONDocument can export Json/Bson data to TALStringList.

 Example :